qubigo/qubigo.github.io/index.md

 # Setting up

-1. take the cube out - it's packaed with all the pieces.
+1. Take the cube out - it's packaged with all the pieces.
 ![take the cube out](images/manual/1-get-out.png)
 2. Twist the magnetic box to find the small hole - it's now a shaker!
 ![twist the box](images/manual/2-turn.png)